Birding Man, a Festival

 Join Ethan Tapper for a night of story: balancing ecosystem vitality, bird biodiversity, and timber harvesting — ecology meets brass-tacks forest management.
 We’ll chat theory, and then walk and talk through the forest at Ramble On.
 This evening is suitable to forest landowners and those interested in broader forest ecosystem health.

-Ethan Tapper is an internationally-recognized forester, ecologist, and bestselling author from Vermont.
+Ethan Tapper is an internationally-recognized forester, ecologist, and bestselling author of How to Love a Forest.
 An Audobon-endorsed forester, Ethan works with landowners to steward forests for both wildlife habitat and income.

-Ethan worked as a consulting forested across Vermont, New Hampshire, New York, and Maine, and then served as the Chittenden County Forester from 2016-2024.
-Ethan stewards Bear Island, his 175 acre forest, homestead and sugarbush in Bolton, Vermont.
+Ethan works as a consulting forester across Vermont, New Hampshire, New York, and Maine, and served as the Chittenden County Forester from 2016-2024.
+Ethan stewards Bear Island, his 175 acre forest, homestead and sugarbush in Vermont.

 Workshops!